-The Industrial Pharmacy Residency Program is administered by the Leslie Dan Faculty of Pharmacy, University of Toronto, in collaboration with participating Pharmaceutical Companies.
+The Industrial Pharmacy Residency Program is administered by the Leslie Dan Faculty of Pharmacy, University of Toronto, in collaboration with participating pharmaceutical companies (https://pharmacy.utoronto.ca/programs-and-admissions/residency-programs/industrial-pharmacy-residency-program/).
 The goal of the 12-month Residency is to educate Pharmacy degree program graduates in a variety of roles and responsibilities within the pharmaceutical industry.
-Individual company programs will provide focussed experience in specific areas, such as: marketing, clinical development, regulatory affairs, medical affairs, market access, and government policy.
-Joint residency completion certificates are awarded by the pharmaceutical company and the Faculty.
+Individual company programs will provide focussed experience in specialty areas such as: marketing, clinical product development, regulatory affairs, medical affairs, market access, and government policy.
+A residency completion certificate is awarded jointly by the pharmaceutical company and the Faculty.
 The following companies currently offer Industrial Pharmacy Residency Programs: